NIEM/movement-solr/README.md

 The other repositories include the [Movement - Webapp](https://github.com/NIEM/movement-frontend) and the [Movement - Backend](https://github.com/NIEM/movement-backend).

+Prior to coming to this repo, did you happen to catch our [Movement overview](https://github.com/NIEM/Movement)?

 Solr ingests the NIEM XSD data.
 The data is located in ./niem-xsd and can be found on https://www.niem.gov/techhub/niem-model/current-release

 Note: Manual updates are required for: 1) Namespace to namespace prefix conversion, as specified in data-config.xml, and 2) Nonparent Types array, as specified in data-config.xml, which can be generated from the movement-backend project node task.

+## Got feedback?
+In the spirit of open-source tooling, we have provided a [Scrum board](https://github.com/NIEM/Movement/projects/1) that allows users to keep track of Movement’s issues and enhancements.
+Anyone can [submit a new issue](https://github.com/NIEM/Movement/issues) for the tool for something they would like to see added or a bug.
+Once reviewed by the program office, issues will be added to the Scrum board's backlog.
+Developers and tool contributors can then address issues from the backlog and track their status using the Scrum board—providing an Agile approach to development and complete transparency to users.

 # Running Solr with Docker